Camiel Eurlings: Business career

 Eurlings became a corporate director for KLM, leading the Cargo department of Air France and KLM.
 Under his responsibility the commercial integration of Full Freight company Martinair and Air France – KLM Cargo was effectuated.
 On 1 July 2013 he succeeded Peter Hartman as the President and CEO of the KLM.
 In 2014, fellow Dutch executives elected Eurlings as 'Best Manager 2014', followed by Frans van Houten (Philips) and Dick Boer (Ahold).
 On 15 October 2014, he resigned from his position at KLM.

 Eurlings served as a Member of the Alliance Steering Committee of the Board of Directors of GOL Airlines (Brazil) in 2013 and 2014.
 From 2011 until 2014 Eurlings was a Member of the executive board of the Netherlands Industry and Employers (VNO-NCW).
 In June 2015, Eurlings added to his LinkedIn page that he had been a member of the board of directors of American Express Global Business Travel since January 2015.
 He resigned from this position in January 2017.

 In February 2018, Eurlings became an advisor to the Board of Directors of Knighthood Capital.
 In September 2018, he became a Director.

 Sports

 Eurlings became an IOC Member at the 125th IOC Session in Buenos Aires in September 2013.
 He was appointed as the chairman of the IOC Communication Committee.

 Assault accusation

 In January 2018, Eurlings resigned from the IOC following an accusation made against him.
+The complaint was filed in 2015 by a woman who said she was attacked by Eurlings.
+She suffered injuries including damage to her eye, torn earlobes and a broken elbow.
+Police in Haarlem confirmed that a formal complaint was filed in December of that year.
 The accusation was settled out of court without establishment of guilt by the Public Prosecution Service and without admission of guilt by Eurlings.
 The settlement was entered into the Justicial Registration with a note, which formally is not a criminal record.

+Personal Life

+On 17 September 2026, Eurlings was slightly injured during a KLM flight to Curaçao when his powerbank exploded 5 1/2 hours after takeoff.
+The plane returned safely to Amsterdam, and nearby passengers noted that, contrary to KLM regulations, he was charging the powerbank when it caught fire.